Jay and Silent Bob: Jay and Silent Bob Strike Back (2001)

-Once inside the facility, Jay and Silent Bob find a tranquilizer gun and the ape, an orangutan named Suzanne (a reference to the ending scene in "Mallrats").
-After springing her from her cage, Silent Bob becomes sympathetic for the other animals, so they let them loose, as well.
+Once inside the facility, Jay and Silent Bob find a tranquilizer gun and the ape, an orangutan named Suzanne (a reference to the ending scene in Mallrats).
+After freeing her from her cage, Silent Bob becomes sympathetic for the other animals, so they let them loose, as well.
 In the meantime, the four women escape with the diamonds and place a bomb on the van; Jay and Silent Bob witness the van explode, and while assuming that Justice is dead, they manage to escape just as the authorities arrive.

 Federal Wildlife Marshall Willenholly (Will Ferrell) arrives to take over the case, as it involves the release of animals.
 Suzanne is subsequently taken by the occupants of a car labeled "Critters of Hollywood".
 Jay laments that they will never see Suzanne again, only to have Silent Bob angrily, and loudly, explain that the sign on the car (also calling Jay a dumbfuck for not getting what Silent Bob's gesturing right after Suzanne was stolen was about) indicated that they will probably meet up with Suzanne in Hollywood.

 They are eventually able to hitch a ride and make it to Hollywood.
 There, they evade a security guard (Diedrich Bader) and make their way through multiple movie sets, including Good Will Hunting 2: Hunting Season.
 They are reunited with Suzanne on the set of the then-fictional Scream 4, where Suzanne is playing the part of a masked killer.

 Pursued by a group of security guards, they are able to escape by riding a bicycle over a ramp (a reference to the iconic E.T., the Extra-Terrestrial moon scene), propelling them through the window of a nearby building.
 By sheer luck, they land in the dressing room of James Van Der Beek (of Dawson's Creek) and Jason Biggs (of American Pie), who happen to be playing Jay and Silent Bob in The Bluntman and Chronic Movie; Silent Bob is appalled that his comic-book counterpart is being played by the "pie fucker".